kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 ### Example flow of how this proposal works

-Let's use [Story 1](#story-1) as an example and let's assume:
+Let's use [Story 1](#story-1) as an example and let's assume the following:
 - There are two namespaces, prod and test,
-- Alice manages the prod namesapce and Bob manages the test namespace,
+- Alice manages the prod namespace and Bob manages the test namespace,
 - Alice would like to allow `VolumeSnapshot` foo-backup in the prod namespace to be consumed in the test namespace for testing,
 - Bob would like to create a PV for PVC foo-testing in the test namespace from the `VolumeSnapshot` foo-backup in the prod namespace.